 Colours bring to life the unsung melodies of our imagination.
-Our founder, Sunita Shekhawat makes these melodies flow through and around the intricate shapes of precious jewellery pieces; their striking hues an ode to the equally vibrant life-stories of the woman wearing them.
+Our founder, Sunita Shekhawat makes these melodies flow through and around the intricate shapes of precious Contemporary Jewellery pieces; their striking hues an ode to the equally vibrant life-stories of the woman wearing them.

 This sensitivity in creativity comes from the memories of a young Rajput girl, whose life began in Osian Thikana near Jodhpur and unfolded in the most beautiful way, as she travelled through cities around the country, with a father who served in the Indian Air Force.

 Read on to find out how the Modern Meenakar came to love colours so much.

 “Colours have had a lasting emotional impact on me because I’ve seen communities around the country express them in such endearing ways, shares Mrs. Shekhawat.
 Even within my own community, I remember how as a child, I used to enjoy observing ladies dressed in clothes of mesmerising colours, congregating at Umaid Bhawan Palace in Jodhpur.
 Everyone was similar to each other and yet so unique.
 I began to understand colours as a powerful medium of communication, of sharing the beauty of different moods and sentiments.
 I like colours because they effortlessly accentuate existing, innate and natural beauty.’’